garys-primary/c-star-engine/README.md

-Emulator for the c-star engine
+c-star engine is a windows emulator for Chaotron synthesizer
 ==============================

-The engine runs the synth logic as if it is uploaded to AVR
+The engine runs the synth logic as if it is uploaded to AVR.